vivekmunde/pusu/README.md

   ...
 ```

-The subscriber receives it as the same JSON object consisting of date and company id.
+The subscriber will receive only one argeument, as the same JSON object consisting of date and company id.

 ```
 import { subscribe } from 'pusu';